McGeough Zepick Law Office Prof. Corp. opened its doors on March 1,

 and in 2009 opened McGeough Zepick Law Office.
 He has a general practice

-of law with a focus on oil and gas, real estate and estate planning
+of law with a focus on oil and gas, corporations, real estate, wills and estates and estate planning

 for mineral owners.
 Tim has conducted numerous public seminars on